Guided by Professionalism and Mutual Respect

 It takes time to break out of your own conditioning.
 When your beliefs are challenged, you may feel offended.
 In moments of disbelief, pause and reflect rather than reflexively shutting down ideas that sound absurd.
 Seek commonalities where often none are assumed to exist.
 Consider that different people use different words to describe similar phenomena and experiences.
 Treat each idea or belief as containing a pearl of truth buried in a heap of trash, including your own.
 Consider alternative interpretations.

 Dialogue critiques ideas, not people.
-Personal criticism has no place here.
+Personal criticism has no place here though challenges to strongly-held beliefs can feel personal.
 Try to separate yourself from your beliefs, even temporarily, and examine them with some distance.
 Reflect on emotional reactions before responding.
 Remember, the challenge is to find what’s real, and it is unlikely to be obvious.
 If something is “right,” it will stay “right” when viewed differently.

 Expect More Questions Than Answers